 Just in case you were wondering, it is not possible to completely prevent ACL injuries from occurring.
 In fact, injury prevention is not completely possible in any sport and anyone who claims otherwise is talking codswallop!
 However, there is plenty of research to support the fact that by implementing certain training regimes the risk of sport specific injuries and injury patterns can be reduced.
 I know that I have inaccurately used the word ‘prevention’ when discussing ways of reducing the risk of injuries occurring in the past.
 However, as my practice has evolved and my understanding of research has improved I try to select my choice of language more carefully.

-Because reducing the risk of ACL injuries is such a large topic, I have decided to publish the blog in two parts.
+Because how to reduce the risk of ACL injuries in skiers is such a large topic, I have decided to publish the blog in two parts.
 Part 1 aims to look at what the anterior cruciate ligament (ACL) is and how it functions.
 We will identify risk factors and injury mechanisms in skiers.
-Following this we will explore ways of how you can decrease the risk of an ACL injury when you are skiing.
+Following this we will explore ways of how you can reduce the risk of ACL injuries when you are skiing.

 Part 2 will talk more about the physical factors associated with ACL injury.
 It will explore ways that you can train to decrease the risk of injury.
 There will be lots of examples of ski specific exercises that you can perform at home.